paion-data/nexusgraph/docs/docs/development/5-environment.md

 You can refer to [Astraios Docs][Astraios Development] to learn how to run Webservice in Docker Compose

-### Start NLP server

-We can refer to [Theresa Docs](https://github.com/paion-data/theresa) to learn how to run a NLP server for Nexus Graph

 ### Load Neo4J Arc from Local

 Nexus Graph's graphing capabilities is externalized to Neo4J's.
 When we update the library and would like to see it's